 “Thousands of women experience unwanted sexual behaviour every day, and harassment is on the rise,” said Walker.
 “Our streets are not safe.
 WE will show this by live mapping the locations where women report having experienced catcalling, flashing, verbal abuse, harassment and physical assault.”

-Women can mark their experiences on an interactive map of the UK (wemap.org) by dropping a Google-maps-style pin.
-In London, this map will be on display for the week on a dedicated billboard at Westfield shopping centre, Shepherd’s Bush.
+Women can mark their experiences on an interactive map of the UK by dropping a Google-maps-style pin.
+In London, this map was on display for one week on a dedicated billboard at Westfield shopping centre, Shepherd’s Bush.

 And in a digital first, the campaign will be brought to life for Londoners with the use of a new visual browsing app, BlippAR.